 Which MBA Application Round should I apply in?
 The answer to this question lies in understanding the advantages and disadvantages of each MBA application round.
-Many candidates often remain confused about applying early or waiting till the last round.
-However, chances of admission depend not only which MBA Application Round you apply in but also on the quality of the application that you come up with.
+Many candidates often remain confused about applying early or waiting until the last round.
+However, chances of admission depend not only on which MBA Application Round you apply but also on the quality of the application that you come up with.
 The rule of thumb you should follow is “Plan well in advance and apply as early as possible to ensure your best foot forward.”

 In this article, we’ll look at how you can decide the suitable MBA application round to maximize chances of admission.
 Here is the outline of this article:

 - What factors should I consider while deciding which round to apply in?

 - Expert Advice – What do Business Schools and MBA admission Consultants say?

 - MBA Application Round 1 – Advantages and Disadvantages

 - MBA Application Round 2– Advantages and Disadvantages